waylaidwanderer/gemini-plays-pokemon-public/notepad.md

         2. The path is south via a one-way ledge (failed, `FLOOR_UP_WALL` is impassable from above).
     *   **Root Cause:** Failure to systematically explore all possible routes, failure to immediately log dead ends with map markers, and a lack of goal flexibility.
 I should have pivoted to another objective much sooner instead of getting stuck.
     *   **Lesson Learned:** Trust the `exploration_strategist` agent's high-level guidance, but verify the path manually and systematically.
 Do not get locked into a single hypothesis.
 Be willing to abandon a failing approach and pivot to a new goal.

-# VI.
-Strategic Pivots

-## A. Ilex Forest Navigation (Turn 16503)
-*   **Problem:** After 50+ turns of failed attempts, I have concluded that the main puzzle area of Ilex Forest is unreachable from the southern entrance (Azalea Town side).
-*   **Old Strategy (Failed):** Repeatedly try to find a path north from the entrance at (3, 42).
-*   **New Strategy:** Abandon the southern approach.
-Exit the forest and travel to Route 34 to find the northern entrance to Ilex Forest.

 # VII.
 Gameplay Reflections
 * **Puzzle Solving:** Must use a hypothesis-driven approach (Observe, Hypothesize, Test, Conclude) for puzzles instead of brute-force navigation.
 Document all attempts in the puzzle log.